Internet-Draft DAP Extensions July 2025

 3. Late Task Binding

 DAP presently requires that a client be aware of the task that it is contributing to.
-The identity of the task is bound to each report through the inclusion of the task ID in the call to the sharding function of the VDAF (Section 5.1 of [VDAF]).
+The identity of the task is bound to each report through the inclusion of the task ID in the call to the sharding function of the Verifiable Distributed Aggregation Function (VDAF); see Section 5.1 of [VDAF].

 The late_binding report extension (codepoint 0xTBD) signals to aggregators that a report was not bound to a specific task when it was created.